See what type of thermal printer is best for your business

 Barcodes & inventory tracking

-Businesses you barcodes for tracking, inventory, sales, and more.
+Businesses use barcodes for tracking, inventory, sales, and more.
 For product barcodes, direct thermal is often the best choice.
 This option ensures readable barcodes at a reasonable price.
 Direct thermal is frequently the choice for barcodes due to their efficiency and legibility.
+Avery also offers a free barcode generator to help you easily create barcode labels.

 Durable labeling is key for inventory tracking, especially if you store items for an extended period.
 If everything moves quickly through your facility, direct thermal is a practical choice.
 However, thermal transfer printing is a better option if items are stored, frequently moved, around chemicals, or in extreme temperatures.